-Consistent with the quid pro quo channel, our tests show that during periods of low institutional investor demand, institutional investors are assigned loans with a lower default rate than the loans assigned to retail investors.
-We conservatively estimate the difference in default rate as 8.4% lower; however, depending on the specification, we find differences as high as 20.8% lower.
-Because we estimate hazard models conditioned on length of survival and control for interest rates, in real terms, a lower default rate in this range should translate to a net return wedge of roughly 27-66 basis points (BP) given the average interest rate and default rate of the sample.3 However, we show that the favorable allocation of lower defaulting loans is dampened during periods of high institutional demand, consistent with the regulatory scrutiny channel.
-During such periods, default rates for loans assigned to institutional investors increase by 5.8%.
-Unexpectedly, we find that loan default rates for retail investors fall during high institutional loan demand periods.
-This result is consistent with firm behavior observed in Kubick et al. (2016), which finds that firms that once engaged in aggressive tax-avoidance behavior relative to their peers took part in less tax-avoidance behavior than their peers after regulatory intervention.
-The propensity to allocate lower defaulting loans to retail investors during periods of high loan demand to ensure regulatory compliance is consistent with firms that experience high costs for regulatory non-compliance such as platform closure.
+Consistent with the quid pro quo channel, our results show that when the value of marginal volume is high, institutional investors are assigned loans with a lower default rate than the loans assigned to retail investors.
+From our hazard model estimations, the default rate of loans assigned to institutional investors is 6.7% lower than that of loans to retail investors.
+Depending on the specifications, the loans allocated to institutional investors can be 8.3% less likely to default than those allocated to retail investors.
+Because we estimate hazard models conditioned on length of survival and control for interest rates, a lower default rate in this range should translate to a net return wedge of roughly 21-26 basis points (BP) given the average interest rate and default rate of the sample.5 However, we show that the favorable allocation of lower defaulting loans is dampened when the value of additional volume from institutional investors is low.
+During such periods, default rates for loans assigned to institutional investors are 6.8% lower when the value of additional loan volume is low.